Benefit Premium

 - An employee whose coverage has been canceled for non-payment will be responsible for any expenses incurred related to benefit services received after the last day of coverage.

-Your billing account number changes on May 8, 2025, due to a system upgrade.
-View your new account number online after May 15.
-Payment and statement delays may occur during the transition period.
+Your billing account number changes on May 22, 2025, due to a system upgrade.
+You can view your new account number online after May 29.
+During the transition period, payment and statement delays may occur.
 There are no changes to your billing schedule, payment history, benefits, or coverage.

 Questions?
 Call 602-542-5008, email [email protected], or chat with us on the link below, Monday through Friday, 8 a.m. to 5 p.m.
 MST, except on holidays.